madpsy/xpa125b_controller/README.md

 1. Set `debounceDelay` to some value > `0`

-I've found `10` milliseconds works well for me when a relay is involved.
+If you set this to a value and notice PTT no longer works try increasing the value until it does.
+I've found `10` milliseconds works well but you may need to experiment.

 ## RC Filter